You don't need a week off to fit these adventures in when you're staying in Marquette, Michigan.

 Kitch Iti-Kipi

-Located in Palms Book State Park, this 88-mile drive from Marquette, Mich. is worth every extra minute in the car.
-So if you have a day to spare, what're you waiting for... fill up your tank and check out Michigan’s largest freshwater spring.
-Note: though you can't take a refreshing dip, you can definitely snap some awesome pics.
-Directions [caption id="attachment_18820" align="aligncenter" ]
+Kitch Iti-Kipi, meaning “Big cold water” is Michigan's largest natural freshwater spring.
+Located in Palms Book State Park, this 88-mile drive from Marquette is worth every extra minute in the car.
+Note: though you can’t take a refreshing dip, you can definitely snap some spectacular pics.

 Canyon Falls

-Deemed by many “The Grand Canyon of the U.P.” this 59-mile drive from Marquette, Mich. definitely deserves to make your day trip bucket list.
+Deemed by many “The Grand Canyon of the U.P.” this 59-mile drive from Marquette, Mich. definitely deserves to make your road trip bucket list.
 Not only is this spot along the sturgeon river scenic and serene, but it also features impressive canyons, rushing falls, and fun for all.
-Directions [caption id="attachment_18815" align="aligncenter" ]